 You can also take up baby massage classes to learn how to enhance the skin-to-skin contact and have a relaxing bonding time with your baby.

 3. Is it necessary to bathe a newborn and what do you look out for?

-From birth, you can use a bath tub with quarter full of water.
-Firstly, get ready all the things you need such as the lukewarm water (not too hot – best at around 37 degree Celsius and you can use a bathing thermometer to measure), baby cleanser, towel, clean diaper and clothes.
+From birth, you can use a bathtub with a quarter full of water.
+Firstly, get ready all the things you need such as the lukewarm water (not too hot – best at around 37 degrees Celsius and you can use a bathing thermometer to measure), baby cleanser, towel, clean diaper and clothes.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.